 China angered as Japan, Taiwan sign fishing agreement

-BEIJING (Reuters) - China expressed serious concern on Wednesday after Japan and Taiwan signed a fishing agreement for the seas around a disputed group of East China Sea islands which have been at the center of an increasingly hostile stand-off between Beijing and Tokyo.
+BEIJING, April 10 (Reuters) - China expressed serious concern on Wednesday after Japan and Taiwan signed a fishing agreement for the seas around a disputed group of East China Sea islands which have been at the centre of an increasingly hostile stand-off between Beijing and Tokyo.

 "We are extremely concerned about Japan and Taiwan discussing and signing a fishing agreement," Foreign Ministry spokesman Hong Lei told a daily news briefing.

 "We hope that Japan earnestly abide by its promises on the Taiwan issue and act cautiously and appropriately," he said.

 Japan has diplomatic ties only with China and recognises Taiwan as belonging to China, but it maintains close economic and cultural relations with Taiwan.

 China and Taiwan have been ruled separately since defeated Nationalist forces fled to the island at the end of a civil war with the Communists in 1949.
 China has never renounced the use of force to bring Taiwan under its control.